pgadmin-org/pgadmin4/docs/en_US/import_export_data.rst

 Use the fields in the *Columns* tab to select the columns that will be imported or exported:

-* Click inside the *Columns to export/import* field to select one or more columns from the drop-down listbox.
+* Click inside the *Columns to export/import* field to deselect one or more columns from the drop-down listbox.
 To delete a selection, click the *x* to the left of the column name.
+Click an empty spot inside the field to access the drop-down list.
 * Use the *NULL Strings* field to specify a string that will represent a null value within the source or target file.
 * If enabled, click inside the *Not null columns* field to select one or more columns that will not be checked for a NULL value.
 To delete a column, click the *x* to the left of the column name.